OpenDDS/OpenDDS-Android/README.md

 ### Modifying the Matrix

 To change the matrix, edit `matrix.py` and run the script with Python 3.
-It will update `.travis.yml` and `README.md` (this file).
+It will update `.travis.yml`, `.github/workflows/matrix.yml`, and `README.md` (this file).

 ## Running Locally

 There used to be a shell version of the matrix but I never used it beyond initial testing so eventually I removed it.
 These instructions are for doing a single build.
-Also because these are bash scripts, there were designed for a Unix system, particualrly a Linux system, but still might need some modifcations to work on macOS.
+These are bash scripts developed on a Ubuntu Linux system.
+They might need some modifications to work on other Linux systems or macOS.

 1. Copy `default.settings.sh` to `settings.sh` and modify it as you see fit.
+   You can also set the environment variables in this file instead.
+See next section about that.
 2. Run `run.sh`.

 That's it, assuming nothing goes wrong.
+Doing multiple builds in a row will require some cleanup.

+## Environment Variables

+There are several environment variables that are the normal settings for the build.
+These all can be found in `default.settings.sh`.
+The first three: `ndk`, `arch`, and `api` are required so set to some example values.
+The rest are optional.

-What ACE/TAO and OpenDDS repos it clones can be controlled using `ACE_TAO_REPO`, `ACE_TAO_BRANCH`, `OPENDDS_REPO`, and `OPENDDS_BRANCH`.
+In addition to those, what ACE/TAO and OpenDDS it clones can optionally be controlled using `ACE_TAO_REPO`, `ACE_TAO_BRANCH`, `OPENDDS_REPO`, and `OPENDDS_BRANCH`.